Sapphire Technology

-Sapphire's products are based on AMD graphics processing units, and both AMD (ATI) and Intel motherboard chipset technology.
+Founded in 2001, Sapphire's products are based on ATI/AMD GPUs, and both ATI/AMD and Intel motherboard chipset technology.
 The company is the largest supplier of AMD-based video cards in the world.

-Sapphire was the first company to release a video card with a high definition multimedia interface (HDMI) connector.
+Sapphire was the first company to release a video card with a HDMI connector.

 Sapphire was the first company to release a video card having clock speed of 1000 MHz (1 GHz) with the release of the Sapphire Atomic Edition HD 4890.

 Manufacturing facilities

 As of 2007, Sapphire has two ISO 9001 and ISO 14001-certified manufacturing facilities in Dongguan, China, which have a monthly production capacity of 1.8 million video cards.

 The manufacturing facility had an area of about 250,000 m^{2} used by 16 independent production lines as of May 2005.